kuleshov/minillm/README.md

 This is MiniLLM running a quantized LLAMA-13B model on a NVIDIA GeForce GTX 1080 Ti:

 ```
+$ minillm generate --model llama-13b-4bit --weights llama-13b-4bit.pt
+--prompt "In a shocking finding, scientist discovered a herd of unicorns living in a remote, previously
+unexplored valley, in the Andes Mountains.
+Even more surprising to the researchers was the fact that
+the unicorns spoke perfect English," --temperature 1. --top_k 50 --top_p 0.95 --max-length 500

-$ minillm generate --model llama-13b-4bit --weights llama-13b-4bit.pt --prompt "In a shocking finding, scientist discovered a herd of unicorns living in a remote, previously unexplored valley, in the Andes Mountains.
-Even more surprising to the researchers was the fact that the unicorns spoke perfect English," --temperature 1. --top_k 50 --top_p 0.95 --max-length 500
+In a shocking finding, scientist discovered a herd of unicorns living in a remote, previously unexplored valley,
-Loading LLAMA model
-Done
-In a shocking finding, scientist discovered a herd of unicorns living in a remote, previously unexplored valley, in the Andes Mountains.
-Even more surprising to the researchers was the fact that the unicorns spoke perfect English, and were quite willing to talk to the scientists.
+in the Andes Mountains.
+Even more surprising to the researchers was the fact that the unicorns spoke perfect English,
-In their native tongue, scientists say that the unicorns, of which there are 19, are "fascinating creatures."
+and were quite willing to talk to the scientists.
+In their native tongue, scientists say that the unicorns, of which
+there are 19, are "fascinating creatures."

-"We got a surprise when we first approached them, because they wanted to communicate with us," said Dr. Dirk-Erik Pruis, head of the international team of researchers, in a telephone interview.
-"Of course, we had to teach them to speak in English in the first place.
-At first they spoke a sort of Latin, but with a little coaching, they soon spoke proper English.
+"We got a surprise when we first approached them, because they wanted to communicate with us," said Dr. Dirk-Erik
+Pruis, head of the international team of researchers, in a telephone interview.
+"Of course, we had to teach them to
+speak in English in the first place.
+At first they spoke a sort of Latin, but with a little coaching, they soon spoke
+proper English.

 "Once we knew they could talk to us, we asked them about a great many things.
-It turns out that they're actually rather advanced animals.
+It turns out that they're actually
+rather advanced animals.
 They speak poetry in Latin, for instance, and they all play the organ."
-Asked about their origins, Pruis says they're "a little tough to explain" because scientists have determined that they are about 500 years old.
+Asked about their origins, Pruis says they're "a little tough to explain" because scientists have determined that
+they are about 500 years old.
 They were first found by a prospector named Mr. J.M.
-Jones, who discovered the valley in 1939.
-He discovered the valley just before he passed away, and the animals have been isolated from the world ever since.
+Jones, who discovered the valley
+in 1939.
+He discovered the valley just before he passed away, and the animals have been isolated from the world ever
+since.
 The researchers are looking forward to learning much more about the unicorns and their valley.
 ```

 This example is based on an old OpenAI [prompt](https://openai.com/research/better-language-models).
 See below for additional examples, including automatic essay generation and chain-of-thought prompting.